digoreux/TestApp/readme.txt

 TestApp

-EQ parameters are set in Effect/eq_preset.json
+Chain parameters are set in Effect/chain_preset.json

 --in  <path-to-file>